-The Fund may use derivatives for Efficient Portfolio Management ("EPM") purposes only.
+The Fund will only use derivatives for Efficient Portfolio Management ("EPM") purposes, and only in limited circumstances where the Manager deems this to be in the best interests of investors.

 Investment Strategy: The Manager's strategy is to invest in a globally diversified portfolio of listed infrastructure companies.